 - Lupus nephritis (one of the manifestations of the multisystem immune disorder, lupus (SLE).
 The patient may have other features, best remembered with the SOAPBRAINMD mnemonic: serositis, oral ulcers, arthritis, photosensitivity, blood dyscrasias, renal involvement, ANA positive, immunologic phenomena [anti-dsDNA, antiphospholipid antibodies), malar rash, discoid rash).

 - Minimal change disease (most common cause of nephrotic syndrome in children; “minimal change” with podocyte effacement seen on electron microscopy of the renal biopsy).

 - Focal segmental glomerulosclerosis (renal biopsy demonstrates focal and segment sclerosis of the glomeruli).

 - Membranous nephropathy.

 - Diabetic nephropathy (patient has a long-standing history of diabetes).

 - IgA nephropathy (episodic hematuria accompanied by pharyngitis).

 - Rapidly progressive glomerulonephritis (numerous crescent cells on renal biopsy).

 Therapy of Membranoproliferative Glomerulonephritis

 For type II MPGN, however, there is no established treatment at present.
-In some cases, immunosuppressive therapy with steroids may be trialled.
-Other drugs such as anti-platelets (e.g. aspirin, dipyridamole), anticoagulants (e.g. warfarin) and cytotoxic agents (e.g. cyclophosphamide) have no demonstrated benefit in MPGN.
+In some cases, immunosuppressive therapy with steroids may be trialed.
+Other drugs, such as anti-platelets (e.g. aspirin, dipyridamole), anticoagulants (e.g. warfarin) and cytotoxic agents (e.g. cyclophosphamide), have no demonstrated benefit in MPGN.